butchewing/kirby-api/readme.md

   c.
 Documents - an array of the documents on the page

   d.
-Children - an array of the child pages
+(Siblings - an array of the siblings of the page) - Commented out

   e.
+Children - an array of the child pages and their images

-Grand Children - an array of the grand child pages
+  f.
+(Grand Children - an array of the grand child pages) - Commented out

   You can choose to also get the pages siblings by uncommenting that line on kirby-api.php.